Implementation of an SSH2 “message”.

 Create a new SSH2 message.

-Parameters: content (str) – the byte stream to use as the message content (passed in only when decomposing a message).
+content (bytes) – the byte stream to use as the message content (passed in only when decomposing a message).

 Returns a string representation of this object, for debugging.